puppetlabs/puppet-docs/source/puppet/3.7/reference/resources_package_windows.markdown

 ## Supported Package Types: MSI and EXE

-Puppet can install and remove two types of packages on Windows:
+Puppet can install and remove two kinds of packages on Windows:

 * MSI packages
 * Executable installers